Jian-l/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a programmer, analyst, and gamer.
-I'm always interested in learning new things and tackling new problems.
+I'm always up for learning new things and tackling new problems.

 Feel free to scroll down to learn more about me.